diosadentro/CachetNagiosIntegration/README.md

 ## Custom Variables
 This also requires you to setup two custom variables on your service:
-1. \_COMPONENT This should match the name of the component you setup in Cachet
+1. \_COMPONENT: This should match the name of the component you setup in Cachet
-2. \_SERVERCOUNT This should be set to the number of servers that the service is running on
+2. \_SERVERCOUNT: This should be set to the number of servers that the service is running on